poridhiEng/poridhi-labs/Poridhi Labs/Security Labs/Pre Security Module/Lab 07/ReflectedXSSinAWS.md

 }
 ```

 This state file will create the infrastructure and output the public IP of the EC2 instance.
+Here we have created a `VPC`, `Subnet`, `Internet Gateway`, `Route Table`, `Security Group` and `EC2 Instance`.

 ### **Step 4: Apply the Terraform State File**